remotemerge/open-hydration/README.md

 # Drink Water
-Drink Water is an Open Source Chrome extension to keep you hydrated.
+Drink Water is an open source browser extension to keep you hydrated.